 A beautiful stretch of coastline and one steep hill separates Laxe from the large sandy beach of Traba.
 The dunes have been violated by the ocean on several occasions, thus creating a wetland with lagunes that are popular among birds.
 After a swim or a meal at the only bar-restaurant along the route today, you follow an old coastal ox-trail, that has been literally carved into the granite rock or winds around strange wind-sculptured rock formations.
 In the harbour of Camelle a taxi picks you up for a transfer back to Laxe because there is no hotel nearby.

-Our preferred but almost mountainous route for today starts at the village of Arou and takes you first along 2 tiny harbours that look more like smugglers bays, before you climb up to the back of Europe’s highest dune.
+Our preferred but almost mountainous route for today starts at the village of Arou (taxi transfer is included) and takes you first along 2 tiny harbours that look more like smugglers bays, before you climb up to the back of Europe’s highest dune.
 Then a truly wild scenery awaits, as you descend and cross a chain of small beaches called Praias the Trece.
 You finally reach the Cemetry of the English; a symbolic burial place to honour the lives of sailors and passengers that died in three ship wrecks happened in this coast between 1883 and 1893.
 The last kilometres are easy as you hike along a gravel road for a while (taking some shortcuts close to the coast at times) before you head into the woods and walk to the doorstep of your cosy rural hotel Do Cotariño where you will also have dinner tonight.

-NOTE: For those who are afraid of heights OR on days with strong winds, there is an alternative high route starting near Sta Mariña, that offers the view across the Praia do Trece before you reach the cemetery
+NOTE: For those who are afraid of heights OR on days with strong winds, there is an alternative high route starting near Santa Mariña, that offers the view across the Praia do Trece before you reach the cemetery

 As you walk back to the coast from Mourin, you will be surprised by the dramatic location of the most imposing lighthouse on the route: the Cabo Vilán, also the first electrified lighthouse of Spain.
 You can visit the house (now it holds a visitors’ centre and café) before you continue along the coast, past a modern fish factory and a chapel located on a hilltop above Camariñas.
 Todays´ route is relatively short, which allows you to have a longer lunch at restaurant Arnelo in Camariñas.
 The traditional village architecture has suffered from modernity, but it houses a small museum dedicated to the typical handcrafted lace of Camariñas.
 After lunch your walk back to Do Cotariño or order a taxi when it’s time to return for dinner.

-Those who want to continue another 4 days on the Camiño dos Faros, will be transfered to Ponte do Cereixo, to the start of today´s walk to Muxia.
+Those who want to continue another 4 days on the Camiño dos Faros, will be transferred to Ponte do Cereixo, to the start of today´s walk to Muxia.
 After 2 days of wild coastal landscapes, today you follow the river mouth, Ria do Porto where large groups of marisqueiras can be seen (and heard) in the morning as they collect mussels and shellfish.
 The mini lighthouse of Lago tells you that you’re back to the Atlantic coast and close to the beach of Lago (with several bars and restaurants).
 This is a good place to stop for a break before the 2nd part of the route, which starts with a steep uphill section to the village of Mereixo.
 Here you join in for the first time on the Camino de Santiago trail to Finisterre but soon take a beautiful path through lush riverside vegetation back to the coast before you finally enter Muxia via the beach.